Managing Private Composer Repositories with Packages

 Configuration

-section configures the database connection.
-There is no need to modify themapping:paths
+doctrinesection configures the database connection.
+There is no need to modify themapping:pathsoptions.
+Configure your driver and any options.An example MySQL configuration:

 Now, create the database schema by running the database migrations